Normal White Spots on Brain MRI: What It Is

 Small white spots on brain MRI

-As we age, it is not unusual to develop small white spots on our brain MRIs.
-In fact, according to a study published in the journal Radiology, up to 40 percent of healthy adults over the age of 60 have these so-called “age-related white matter changes” (ARWMCs) on brain MRIs.
+Small white spots on our brain MRIs are not uncommon as we age.
+In fact, a research published in the journal Radiology found that up to 40% of healthy persons over the age of 60 exhibit these “age-related white matter changes” (ARWMCs) on brain MRIs.

 Although these small white spots on your brain MRI may seem concerning, they are usually harmless and cause no symptoms.
 However, in some rare cases, ARWMC may be associated with cognitive decline or dementia.
 If you’re experiencing any memory problems or other neurological symptoms, it’s important to talk to your doctor about whether or not changes in your white matter may be responsible.